Notice: Your browser is not supported or outdated so some features of the site might not be available.

 CIELAB BT.2020 Coverage

 The TV has great SDR color volume.
-Like almost any TV, it has full coverage of the most commonly used Rec.709 color space, but it also covers the vast majority of the DCI-P3 color space.
-Its coverage of the widest BT.2020 color space is just decent, and here it struggles most with lighter shades.
-Regardless, this is a great TV to watch the odd SDR content that's mastered in these wider color spaces, and it's also a great choice if you like to force Rec.709/sRGB content into a wider color space for increased saturation.
+Like almost any TV, it has full coverage of the most commonly used Rec.709 color space, but it also covers the entirety of the DCI-P3 color space.
+It doesn't display as much of the widest BT.2020 color space, but its coverage is still very good.
+This is a great TV to watch the odd SDR content that's mastered in these wider color spaces, and it's also a great choice if you like to force Rec.709/sRGB content into a wider color space for increased saturation.

 Volume ΔE³DCI-P3